ayshasinara/ayshasinara/README.md

 - 🌱 I’m currently learning **Full Stack Web Development course at Masai School**

--👨‍💻 Have a look at my [Portfolio](https://ayshasinara-portfolio.netlify.app/)

--👨‍💻 Have a look at my [Portfolio](https://ayshasinara-portfolio.netlify.app/)
+- 👨‍💻 Have a look at my [Portfolio](https://ayshasinara-portfolio.netlify.app/)

 - 👯 I’m looking to work as **Web developer**